gremlin-orm/gremlin-orm/README.md

 `.defineVertex` defines a new instance of the `VertexModel` class - see generic and vertex model methods

 ##### Arguments
-* `label`: Label to be used on all vertexes of this model
+* `label`: Label to be used on all vertices of this model
 * `schema`: A schema object which defines allowed property keys and allowed values/types for each key

 ##### Example